dscripka/openWakeWord/README.md

 Currently, openWakeWord only supports English, primarily because the pre-trained text-to-speech models used to generate training data are all based on english datasets.
 It's likely that speech-to-text models trained on other languages would also work well, but non-english models & datasets are less commonly available.

-Future release roadmaps may have non-english support.
+Future release road maps may have non-english support.
 In particular, [Mycroft.AIs Mimic 3](https://github.com/MycroftAI/mimic3-voices) TTS engine may work well to help extend some support to other languages.

 # License